bafolts/plantcode/README.md

 plantuml-code-generator
 =======================

-Provides a node utility to generate code in various languages given a plantuml class diagram.
+Provides a utility to generate code in various languages given a plantuml class diagram.